Services

 What is involved in a Biodiversity Net Gain assessment?

 The BNG assessment consists of a site visit by a qualified ecologist, in which all habitat types present on the development site and their condition are classified using the UKHab habitats index.
-The Defra Statutory Biodiversity Metric assigns a value to habitat type and condition, which is then multiplied by the extent of that habitat to give a number of biodiversity units.
+The Defra Statutory Biodiversity Metric assigns a value to habitat type and condition, which is then multiplied by the extent of that habitat to give a number of Biodiversity Units.
 The total of these units will give a baseline biodiversity score and represents the biodiversity value before development.

 UEEC has been carrying out BNG assessments for several years and they are now a standard component of our service for the projects we work on.
 After calculating the baseline score, we can advise on how you can design your scheme to maximise biodiversity value, which habitats to retain, where best to build and how you can improve and enhance your site to achieve maximum net gain.
 We will then use your layout, together with landscape and planting plans to calculate the post-development biodiversity value.
 This is compared to the baseline to give the net gain or loss, usually expressed as a percentage.